mariNa-kr98/cod-factory/README.md

-# cod-factory
+# coding-factory
-This is the initial repo
+This is the project repo